 Talk to DJ/Master of Ceremonies

 Wedding Coordinator and Master of Ceremonies Working Together

-So wedding coordinators and MCs work together to make to event go smoothly; it all starts in the planning process.
+So Wedding Coordinators and MCs work together from an agreed upon itinerary to make to the event go as planned.
 There are many things that go on behind the scene that guests are unaware of at a special event… and that is the way it should be.
 Event professionals are organized and work hard to make it look easy.

-What a joy it is to work with an experienced event professional.
-By having the event completely planned and scripted all we have to do is look at each other to know what happens next.
+What a joy it is to work with experienced event professionals.
+By having the event completely planned and announcements scripted, all we have to do is look at each other to know what happens next.
 It’s another successful event.
 Everyone is very happy!